-This amendment will also enable 15 severely distressed rural areas to potentially qualify for enterprise zone area designation.
-This program was originally introduced by Senators Kennedy
+This amendment will also enable 15 severely distressed rural

+areas to potentially qualify for enterprise zone area designation.
 This program was originally introduced by Senators Kennedy and Javits, based on their visits to Bedford-Stuyvesant, which Congressman Garcia referred to earlier.